Locally Private Graph Neural Networks

 \paragraph{\textbf{Challenges.}} Training a GNN from private node data is a challenging task, mainly due to the relational nature of graphs.
-Unlike other deep learning models wherein the training data are independent, in GNNs, the samples -- nodes of the graph -- are connected via links and exchange information through the message-passing framework during training \cite{hamilton2017representation}.
+Unlike other deep learning models wherein the training data points are independent, in GNNs, the samples -- nodes of the graph -- are connected via links and exchange information through the message-passing framework during training \cite{hamilton2017representation}.
 This fact renders common collaborative learning paradigms, such as federated learning \cite{kairouz2019advances}, infeasible due to their excessive communication overhead.
-This is mainly because, in the absence of a trusted server, which is the primary assumption of our paper, every adjacent pair of nodes have to exchange their vector representations with each other multiple times during a single training epoch of a GNN, which requires much more communication compared to conventional deep neural networks, where the nodes only communicate with the server, independently.
+The main reason is that in the absence of a trusted server, which is the primary assumption of our paper, every adjacent pair of nodes has to exchange their vector representations with each other multiple times during a single training epoch of a GNN, which requires significantly more communication compared to conventional deep neural networks, where the nodes only communicate with the server, independently.

 \paragraph{\textbf{Contributions.}} In this paper, we propose the Locally Private Graph Neural Network (LPGNN), a novel privacy-preserving GNN learning framework for training GNN models using private node data.
 Our method has provable privacy guarantees based on {Local Differential Privacy (LDP)}~\cite{kasiviswanathan2011can}, can be used when either or both node features and labels are private, and can be combined with any GNN architecture independently.